 Numerous countries have incorporated the GII data and analysis into their innovation agenda and metrics.
 The GII is also regularly featured at various high-level global policy events.
 It is referred to by world leaders including the Chinese Premier Li Keqiang, Indian Prime Minister Mr. Narendra Modi, Swedish Prime Minister Stefan Löfven and Việt Nam Prime Minister Nguyễn Xuân Phúc in prestigious geopolitical addresses.

-- Providing inputs to the formulation of the GII model.
+- Providing inputs to the formulation of the GII model based on sectoral expertise.

 - Participating in the discussion and dissemination of GII results at appropriate launch events.

-- Hosting a global or regional launch in their home city, which attracts the media, and is attended by policymakers and politicians.
+- Co-organizing events or hosting a global or regional launch in their home city, engaging media, policymakers, and the local private sector.

-- Opportunity to contribute analytical chapters or case studies to the GII Report.
+- Possibly contribute analytical chapters or case studies to the GII Report and PI publications.

 - Identifying a staff member to work closely between your organization and the GII team and Portulans, potentially joining Portulans as a Fellow for a limited duration.

 - Corporate Partners are acknowledged in the GII publications, GII related sites, including WIPO’s and Portulans Institute’s, and GII related events.